-Further definitions of criteria for level of honors can be found in the rubric on our website: honors.umaine.edu/resource/rubric-for-the-thesis-advisors-assessment/.
+Further definitions of criteria for level of honors can be found in the rubrics on our website here: honors.umaine.edu/current-students/academics/thesis/forms/#rubrics

-In addition to the written thesis, your presentation of the thesis/project, your discussion with the committee of the thesis/project, your Reading List, and your discussion with the committee of the Reading List will all play a part in the committee's determination of the level of honors.
+In addition to the written thesis, your presentation of the thesis/project, your discussion with the committee of the thesis/project, your reading list, and your discussion with the committee of the reading list will all play a part in the committee's determination of the level of honors.

-XX.
 Submitting the Final Thesis

 It is the requirement of the Honors College that your final thesis is submitted as both a Word document AND a pdf.
 Additionally, please note that the editing of your final thesis submission is up to you.
-The Honors Associate(s) do not edit theses directly, help with writing issues, or fix formatting.
+The Honors Associates do not edit theses directly, help with writing issues, or fix formatting.

 In scenarios where the submitted thesis must be created in different software to edit (LaTeX or others), the Honors College staff will not be able to do any editing.
 If the submitted thesis contains formatting errors, those errors will be identified and it will be sent back to you for corrections.
-Only after corrections are made will Thesis Form 7 be approved, and certification for graduation initiated.
+Only after corrections are made will Thesis Form #6 be approved, and certification for graduation initiated.
 Please utilize the formatting resources linked in Appendix C before emailing your documents to the Associates.

-Graduating with Honors: All Thesis Forms and the digital thesis (properly formatted) must be submitted by May 31st for May grads, by Aug.
+Graduating with Honors: All thesis forms and the digital thesis (properly formatted) must be submitted by May 31st for May grads, by Aug.
 31st for August grads, and by January 7th for December grads.
 These documents are required before the Honors College will certify you as an Honors College graduate (even if you have successfully defended your thesis)!
 It is your responsibility to be sure all of the documents are submitted by the deadline.

-Thesis Dissemination: Theses will be uploaded to the Digital Commons for global digital access at digitalcommons.library.umaine.edu/honors/, as long as the formatting adheres to standards found in Appendix C and at honors.umaine.edu/resource/honors-thesis-formatting-checklist/.
+Thesis Dissemination: Theses will be uploaded to the Digital Commons for global digital access at digitalcommons.library.umaine.edu/honors/, as long as the formatting adheres to standards found in Appendix C and at honors.umaine.edu/current-students/academics/thesis/forms/#guide.